HussainWorld/trendy-store/README.md

 # [Bahrain Polytechnic](https://hussainworld.github.io/trendy-store-main/)

-This project is a website for Bahrain Polytechnic University, created as part of the IT6012 - Web Fundamentals course.
+This project is a website for Trendy Clothing Store, created as part of the IT6012 - Web Fundamentals Course.
 The website offers a variety of clothing, allowing users to sign up, add items to their cart, and checkout for a seamless shopping experience.

 ![Homepage](images/HomePage.png)